caraya/entry-level-content/src/md-content/basics.md

 - [ul](https://html.spec.whatwg.org/multipage/grouping-content.html#the-ul-element)
 - [li](https://html.spec.whatwg.org/multipage/grouping-content.html#the-li-element)

 HTML provides 3 ways of listing content.
-The first two will generate default lists. `ol` will generate numbered lists (defaulting to Roman numerals) and `ul` generates bulleteed lists (defaulting to filled circles).
+The first two will generate default lists: `ol`  generates numbered lists (defaulting to Roman numerals) and `ul` generates bulleteed lists (defaulting to filled circles).
 We'll use CSS to change the defaults when we cover CSS.
+The `li` will generate the individual list items within the parent `ol` or `ul`.

 **Example of `ol` numbered list**